-One of the major challenges parents are facing today is the technology available to their children.
-What makes technology great is the fact it makes our lives easier and sometimes more exciting or fun.
+Technology Vs. Exercise - One of the major challenges parents are facing today is the technology available to their children.
+What makes technology great is the fact it makes our lives easier, it has advanced us in medicine, and has made life more exciting, entertaining or fun.
 However, this technology is contributing to a generation of sedentary children who really enjoy all these cool gadgets.
+Psychology Today suggests that children eliminate all electronics use for several weeks with an “electronics fast” to allow the nervous system to “reset.”
+The magazine continued to state "If done correctly, this intervention can produce deeper sleep, a brighter and more even mood, better focus and organization, and an increase in physical activity."
 So, the question arises when it comes to children's health: Is technology or exercise winning the battle with the obesity epidemic facing the children of the world?
 The 2:1 Club is a program that teaches children to give up some technology while increasing their exercise time.